KatrinaTom/T2A2/README.md

 Benefits of an ORM are:

+* Works with Python objects
+* Allows you to switch your database easily
+* Allows you to control the structure of your datbase from your code, which can be managed by revision control system like Git.
 * That you can write in your chosen programming language.
 In this case using Python as the Programming Language.
 * Abstracts away from the database system so that there is no need to switch from MySQL to PostgreSQL.
 * There are a lot of advanced features that support transactions, connection pooling, migratations, and seeds as an example.